archbardinexile/BGCL/items.md

 **Range.** A weapon that can be used to make a ranged attack has a range shown in parentheses after the ammunition or thrown property.
 The range lists two numbers.
 The first is the weapon's normal range in feet, and the second indicates the weapon's maximum range.
 When attacking a target beyond normal range, you have disadvantage on the attack roll.
 You can't attack a target beyond the weapon's long range.

 **Two-handed.** This weapon requires two hands to use.
 This property is relevant only when you attack with the weapon, not when you simply hold it.

+### Gomruss' Staff

+*Simple weapon, melee weapon, spellcasting focus (requires attunement).*

+**1d6 bludgeoning.
+Versatile (1d8).**

+An arcane focus is a special item designed to channel the power of arcane spells.
+A sorcerer, warlock, or wizard can use such an item as a spellcasting focus.

+While holding this item, a creature gains a ***+1 bonus*** to spell attack rolls.
+In addition, the creature ignores half cover when making a spell attack.
+The bonus increases to ***+2*** when you reach 10th level in this class.

+While holding this item, you can use it to cast the ***Bandorul’s Surface Shift*** spell as an action.
+This property of the staff can't be used again until the next dawn.

+**Versatile.** This weapon can be used with one or two hands.
+A damage value in parentheses appears with the property—the damage when the weapon is used with two hands to make a melee attack.

 ### Grappling Whip